ocademy-ai/machine-learning/_sources/ml-fundamentals/regression/linear-and-polynomial-regression.md

 🏆 Well done!
 You created four Regression models in one lesson, and improved the model quality to 97%.
 In the final section on Regression, you will learn about Logistic Regression to determine categories.

-## Self Study
+## Self study

-In this lesson we learned about Linear Regression.
+In this section we learned about Linear Regression.
 There are other important types of Regression.
 Read about Stepwise, Ridge, Lasso and Elasticnet techniques.
 A good course to study to learn more is the [Stanford Statistical Learning course](https://online.stanford.edu/courses/sohs-ystatslearning-statistical-learning)

 ## Your turn! 🚀